NathanLBCooper/NathanLBCooper.github.io/_posts/2019-07-28-it-works-on-my-ci-server.md

 layout: post
 title: "You shouldn't *need* your CI server to build and deploy your code"
 date: 2019-07-28 12:00:00
-excerpt: "Don't get tricked by tutorial.
+excerpt: "Don't get tricked by tutorials.
 You should be able to build and deploy from your machine"
 categories: [continuous-integration]
 comments: false
 image: